Objective B3: Reduce Water Pollution Discharges from City Operations

 Pesticides also affect our water resources.
 It is estimated that between 60 and 90 percent of chemical sprays (pesticides and fertilizers) applied to lawns are washed into sewers, drains or rivers where they negatively impact our water quality and wildlife.

 In 2009, the Province of Ontario imposed legislation on the use of commercial pesticides.
 City of Windsor property, such as sidewalks and golf courses are exempt from this legislation.
 Where possible, the City uses herbicidal vinegar on these areas.

 How are we doing?

-The amount of pesticide used on City of Windsor property has increased since 2007.
-The majority of pesticide used is herbicide vinegar.
+As noted in the chart above, the amount of pesticide used on City of Windsor property has increased since 2007.
+The majority of pesticide used is herbicidal vinegar.
 In recent years, the Forestry department has started to use this pesticide in the nursery.
 In addition, the amount of parkland has increased, and the changing climate has resulted in warmer, wetter conditions ideal for weed growth.

 What is the City of Windsor doing to reduce the use of pesticides?